AdamJosephMather/CodeWizard/README.md

 **Setup CodeWizard**

 On first open (after clean install) you may find that there may be UI inconsistencies.
 The recommended proceedure is hitting Ctrl+T once or twice.
-Following that you will probably want to set your Syntax Colors, LSP, filetree, and terminal settings.
+Following that you will probably want to set your Syntax Colors, LSP, filetree, file tabs, and terminal settings.
 And possibly the Vim mode along with other edit settings.
-(Under Edit menu (includes Auto-Save))
+(Under Edit menu (includes Auto-Save)) There's more help for much of these under the Help menus.

 **Operating Systems**